 Search is genuinely powerful.
 Searching across an entire Slack workspace from within an AI conversation is a significant capability.
 “Find that thread where the team discussed the database migration last week” — that actually works.
 Date and user filters keep results focused.
 This alone justifies the integration for most teams.

 Granular privacy controls are done right.
-The scope model is smart.
-Public channel search is the baseline, but accessing DMs or private channels requires explicit user consent through separate scopes.
+The scope model has gotten even more granular since launch.
+Public channel search is the baseline, but accessing DMs, private channels, files, or message history each requires its own explicit scope.
 This is a meaningful upgrade from the old bot-token approach where a single token could access everything the bot was invited to.
 Admins can see and manage which MCP clients have access, with full audit logging.

 Natural language responses save context.
 When you search for messages, the server returns results formatted for LLM consumption, not raw API JSON.
 This means less parsing overhead, fewer tokens wasted on structural data, and more usable answers in the conversation.
 It’s a small thing that makes a noticeable difference in practice.

 Canvas integration opens up document workflows.
-Being able to create and update canvases from an agent means you can generate reports, meeting summaries, or documentation and publish them directly where your team works — inside Slack.
-Export-as-markdown is a nice touch for agents that need to process canvas content.
+Being able to create, read, and update canvases from an agent means you can generate reports, meeting summaries, or documentation and publish them directly where your team works — inside Slack.
+The new canvases:read scope means you can give an agent read-only access without write risk.

 No local server to manage.
 The server runs at mcp.slack.com.
 No npm install, no Docker, no Node.js version drama.
 It just works.
 This is how hosted MCP servers should operate.